Onjali Q. Raúf

-Onjali Qatara Raúf (born February 1981) is a British author and the founder of the two NGOs: Making Herstory, a woman's rights organisation tackling the abuse and trafficking of women and girls in the UK; and O's Refugee Aid Team, which raises awareness and funds to support refugee frontline aid organisations.
+Onjali Qatara Raúf (born February 1981) is a British author and the founder of two NGOs: Making Herstory, a woman's rights organisation tackling the abuse and trafficking of women and girls in the UK; and O's Refugee Aid Team, which raises awareness and funds to support refugee frontline aid organisations.

 Background

 Raúf is of British Bangladeshi heritage.
 Her work is informed in part by her experiences of racism in childhood.
 "When I started being called Paki, I started to feel [my difference].
 I wondered: why is there no one who looks like me in the books?
 So I wanted to write those characters,” she said in a 2019 interview with The Guardian.
-Raúf was raised in London.
+Raúf was born in Newcastle and raised in London.